unccd/Prais4-reporting-manual/README.md

 ## Updating translation strings

-After changes are made to the source strings, run the following command to update the po files to include the new changes:
+After changes are made to the source strings, run the following command to update the .po files to include the new changes:

     ./make_messages.sh